While it is possible to access the Internet at a number of public

 Hierarchy of ISPs

-chain") to access the Internet.
-Tier 2 carriers need to purchase
+the Internet.
+Tier 2 carriers need to purchase upstream access/transit

-upstream access/transit from Tier 1 carriers.
-At the "bottom"
+from Tier 1 carriers.
+At the "bottom" are virtual

-Tier 1 carriers tend to be located in the US (where the Internet
+Tier 1 carriers tend to be located in the United States (where

-was originally developed).
-As an end user, it is extremely complex
+the Internet was originally developed).
+As an end user, it is extremely

-to decipher which ISP is at which tier; but it's commonly believed
+complex to decipher which ISP is at which tier; but it's commonly

-that AT&T, Qwest and Sprint are Tier 1 carriers; amongst others.
+believed that AT&T, Qwest and Sprint are Tier 1 carriers; amongst

-The majority of national telecommunications companies in Europe
+others.
+The majority of national telecommunications companies in

-are not Tier 1 carriers, such as: BT and France Telecom; who are
+Europe are not Tier 1 carriers, such as: BT and France Telecom;

-believed to buy their upstream IP access (transit) from the Sprint
+who are believed to buy their upstream IP access (transit) from

 BT Wholesale (who created a little